benswift/benswift.github.io/blurbs.md

 ## Livecoder (short, informal)

-Ben Swift is a livecoder and artist-programmer, perpetually struggling to reconcile his day job in academia with his longing for free and unbridled artistic expression.
+Dr. Ben Swift is a livecoder and artist-programmer, perpetually struggling to reconcile his day job in academia with his longing for free and unbridled artistic expression.
 He's one half of the core development team for the [Extempore](https://github.com/digego/extempore) programming environment.
 His